-We are offering 1,889,000 Units at a public offering price of \$1.50 per Unit.
-Each Unit will consist of (i) one American Depositary Share, or ADS, and (ii) a warrant to purchase one ADS, or Warrant.
+We are offering up to 4,651,964 Units.
+Each Unit will consist of (i) one American Depositary Share, or ADS, and (ii) a warrant to purchase one-half ADS, or Warrant.
 The Units will not be issued or certificated and the ADSs and the Warrants part of such Units are immediately separable and will be issued separately, but will be purchased together in this offering.